Fashion Illustration Art

 Photography largely displaced illustration from editorial fashion by the 1970s, but the tradition persists in runway sketching, technical flats, and editorial accompaniment.
 Contemporary illustrators like David Downton, Megan Hess, and Hayden Williams have found new audiences through social media and luxury brand collaborations, proving that the human hand captures the poetry of clothing in ways photography cannot.

-Key Fashion Illustration Artists
+Key Fashion Illustration artists

 René Gruau